Traditional Healing

 It would be our honor and joy to offer you this opportunity for healing.

-After a ‘Heart Connecting’ Vision Quest in 2002, I was invited to learn the healing traditions and pilgrimage path of the Huichol people of the Western Sierra Madres in Central Mexico through the lineage of my teacher, Waviekame Eliot Cowan.
+Patrick’s training:IMG_BDC Patrick petitioning Gods After a ‘Heart Connecting’ Vision Quest in 2002, I was invited to learn the healing traditions and pilgrimage path of the Huichol people of the Western Sierra Madres in Central Mexico through the lineage of my teacher, Waviekame Eliot Cowan.
+In 2009, I was initiated as a Mara‘akame (shaman) in the Huichol tradition through the elder oversight of Tsaurirrikame (elder shaman) Don Jose Sandoval and later inducted into the Sacred Fire Healing Ministry

-While we are trained and licensed medical doctors, we offer additional traditional healing services outside of our licensure as physicians.
-As initiated Mara’akate (traditional healers or shamans), we are trained through the Blue Deer Seminary, initiated in the traditional ways, and authorized through the Temple of Sacred Fire Healing to offer shamanic healing, spiritual counsel, life transition ceremonies and rituals, spiritual community service and teaching within a strict code of standards and ethics outlined by the Seminary.
+Licensure and Affiliation While we are trained and licensed medical doctors, we offer additional traditional healing services outside of our licensure as physicians.
+As initiated Mara’akate, we are trained and initiated in traditional ways and authorized through the Temple of Sacred Fire Healing to offer shamanic healing, spiritual counsel, life transition ceremonies and rituals, spiritual community service and teaching within a strict code of standards and ethics outlined by the Seminary.
+The Temple of Sacred Fire Healing is dedicated to preserving and offering traditional medicine ways.
+They seek to train, initiate and induct a lineage of lay spiritual healers and clerics who are deeply rooted in tradition and embody spiritual and personal values necessary to preserve and offer traditional healing for this and generations to come.
+Our promise is to maintain the highest regard for spiritual integrity, accountability and respect for the Wixárika tradition and teachings as authorized by the elders from the traditional homelands.
+Ethical conduct is paramount to this path which promotes and maintains balance.

 • We foster a living conversation with the Natural World as an Eternally Divine manifestation.